May 23, 2013

 Because we like baseball, we like statistics.
 Baseball statistics, that is.
 You can thoroughly enjoy baseball without paying any attention to its statistics, of course, but to really understand the game deeply, you’ve got to dive in.

 Following is a definition of most of the stats we use.
-You can find most of these stats at the two best baseball statistics websites: Fangraphs and Baseball Reference.
-By the way, when you see a writer refer to a batter’s performance in this way -- .275/.338/.425 (insert your own numbers) – he’s referring to the batter’s BA/OBP/SLG.
+For more information, be sure to check out Fangraphs’ Sabermetric Library.
+By the way, when you see a writer refer to a batter’s performance in this way—.275/.338/.425 (insert your own numbers)—he’s referring to the batter’s BA/OBP/SLG.
 If you’re not sure what those are, read on.

 Assists.
 The number of times a fielder touched or threw a ball that resulted in an out (or would have resulted in an out but for an error by the fielder receiving the ball).